 It is important to recognise the positives and the capacity for progress.
 The marked improvements in the rate of survival at birth, in infancy and the decrease in cancer related deaths amongst children is notable.
 There has also been a significant decline in the number of accidents and deaths in childhood.
 Life expectancy has significantly improved for most children overall.
 School attendance and tertiary education opportunities have improved for everyone, and notably girls.
-Australia is ranked in the top third by the Organisation for Economic Co-operation Development (OECD) for approximately one quarter of indicators for child, youth and health wellbeing.
-It leads the world in low youth smoking rates, some educational and employment outcomes, and environmental conditions at home.2 concern for the wellbeing of Australia's children.
-In 2002, the Australian Research Alliance for Children and Youth, (ARACY) was formed comprising researchers, policy makers and practitioners in response to what it described as the rising trend of problems in children and youth, and the seeming inability to develop effective responses for avoiding or managing them.
-The latest ARACY Report Card, 'The wellbeing of young Australians', (the Report Card) was published in March 2013.
-Based on empirical data from a range of organisations, and input from over 37,000 children and young people about their hopes, needs and desires,3 it reported that:
+Australia is ranked in the top third by the Organisation for Economic Co-operation Development (OECD) for approximately one quarter of indicators for child and youth, health and wellbeing.
+It leads the world in low youth smoking rates, some educational and employment outcomes, and environmental conditions at home.2